FPGEC Certification Timeline

 4. Receiving FPGEC Certification and Next Steps

-After you successfully receive passing scores on the FPGEE and the TOEFL iBT, you will be granted your FPGEC Certificate.
-The FPGEC Certificate will be mailed to the address provided in your e-Profile within six weeks of receiving passing scores on both exams.
+After you have been accepted and successfully receive passing scores on the TOEFL iBT and the FPGEE, you will be granted your FPGEC Certificate.
+The FPGEC Certificate will be mailed to the address provided in your e-Profile within ten weeks of the TOEFL iBT exam date or six weeks from the FPGEE score load date.
 Your e-Profile will include a FPGEC Certification date which can be viewed by the boards of pharmacy.

 After Receiving FPGEC Certification